E-delweiss/HomeMade_FaceID/ImageVerification_MNIST/roadmap.md

 * First, train a model that takes each digit apart **from each other**
 * Second, be able to deal with an unbalanced dataset where the model should be able to take apart **an only digit from all the other**.

-Note: all the concepts won't be explain in detail here but in the [main project '#TODO']().
+Note: all the concepts won't be explain in detail here but in the [main project '#TBM'](https://github.com/E-delweiss/HomeMade_FaceID/blob/main/FaceVerification/roadmap.md).

 # Dataset
 The MNIST dataset from `torchvision` is used.
 Each image is turned into `torch.Tensor` and normalize with `(mean, std) = (0.1307, 0.3081)`.
 No data augmentation has been used.